rackerlabs/rackspace-how-to/content/general/iad2-data-center-migration-customer-faq.md

 solution, Rackspace has carefully and extensively planned this migration and selected appropriate partners.

-The vehicles will be loaded within the data-center compound and so will be subject to our stringent physical security controls.
+The vehicles will be loaded within the data-center compound and will be subject to our stringent physical security controls.
 They will be unloaded within the same conditions in IAD3.
 The tailgates of the vehicles will be locked with special bolts by two Rackspace personnel, and photographs of the